Education | November 07, 2024

 Real estate

-Interest rate cuts have implications for both property owners and renters.
+Interest rate cuts have implications for property owners.
 For loans with fixed interest rates, the cost of borrowing does not change when rates fall.
 However, depending on the terms of the loan, the cost of refinancing and how long the owner intends to occupy the property, refinancing may be an attractive option.

 Competition